Configure AWS Glue Triggers

 How do I set up a workflow with multiple triggers?

-Associate triggers to a workflow using workflowName.
-Every workflow DAG requires a starting trigger (ON_DEMAND or SCHEDULED type) and can contain multiple additional CONDITIONAL triggers for dependencies.
+Associate triggers using workflowName.
+Every workflow DAG requires a starting trigger (ON_DEMAND or SCHEDULED type) and can include multiple CONDITIONAL triggers for dependencies.

 What properties can't I change after creating a trigger?

-The name, type, and workflowName properties are immutable.
-Changing any of these requires recreating the trigger.
+Three properties are immutable: name, type, and workflowName.
+Changing any of these requires replacing the trigger.

 Using a different cloud?